-9. Project: AIX Infrastructure - Upgrade AIX to Version 7.2 together with related firmware.
+Project: AIX Infrastructure - Upgrade AIX to Version 7.2 together with related firmware.

-District Role:Complete required testing prior to upgrade, identify a window when

-Banner system can be offline, communicate upgrade window to campus community, and apply the upgrade.
-Primary responsibility:

-District IT Systems Support.

-Improve system performance and provide the AIX platform required to support the upgrade to Oracle 9C.
+- District Role:Complete required testing prior to upgrade, identify a window when Banner system can be offline, communicate upgrade window to campus community, and apply the upgrade.
+Primary responsibility: District ITS Systems Support. - Impact: Improve system performance and configure the AIX platform with software and firmware versions required to support the upgrade to Oracle 9C.